Federal Reserve Watch: Reduction In Securities Held Outright But An Increase In Excess Reserves

 Well, the first month of the Federal Reserve’s effort to reduce the size of its balance sheet has been completed.

-The total amount of securities held outright by the Fed fell by $5.6 billion from September 27, 2017 to November 1, 2017.
+The total amount of securities held outright by the Fed fell by $5.6 billion from September 27, 2017, to November 1, 2017.
 In the banking week of the month of October, the amount dropped by $5.8 billion, the full amount coming in a decline in US Treasury securities held outright.

 In the time between September 27 and November 1, the total of mortgage-backed securities on the Fed’s balance sheet actually rose by $2.4 billion.